fossas/spectrometer/docs/strategies/gradle.md

 If this tactic doesn't appear to be working (e.g. is giving you incorrect dependencies or is missing dependencies), you can run the init script directly using:

 ```
-gradle -I$PATH_TO_SCRIPT $SUBPROJECT1:jsonDeps $SUBPROJECT2:jsonDeps ...
+gradle -I$PATH_TO_SCRIPT jsonDeps
 ```

-For example, for a Gradle build with subprojects `foo` and `bar` and the script extracted to `/tmp/jsondeps.gradle`, you should run (from within the build file's working directory):
+For example, with the script extracted to `/tmp/jsondeps.gradle`, you should run (from within the Gradle build script's working directory):

 ```
-gradle -I/tmp/jsondeps.gradle foo:jsonDeps bar:jsonDeps
+gradle -I/tmp/jsondeps.gradle jsonDeps
 ```

 Providing this output with a bug report will help us debug issues with the analysis.